ryanguomd/StuddyBuddy/README.md

 # StudyBuddy

-StudySync is a conceptual web application that helps students create study groups, share notes in real-time, and stay organized with group tasks and deadlines.
-This repository showcases how to manage a product end-to-end: from defining user personas and market research to drafting product requirements and building a minimal working prototype.
+StudyBuddy is a web application that helps students create study groups, share notes in real-time, and stay organized with group tasks and deadlines.

 ## Table of Contents
 - [Overview](#overview)